Now Open! Discover a unique assortment of teas and spices, silk garments, furniture and décor, camel-themed gifts and more. Shop at NHM or online.

 |College Students w/ ID||$9.00|

-Every day we offer our award-winning Gallery Exploration Tour.
+Every day we offer our award-winning Gallery Exploration Tours.
 Gallery Interpreters focus on a range of topics, from paleontology to gems to our new Nature Gardens.
 Check the calendar for tour times.

-Discounted group rates are available to groups of 10 or more with a reservation booked at least 72 hours in advance of your visit.
+Discounted group rates are available to groups of ten or more with a reservation booked at least 72 hours in advance of your visit.

-In July and August, we will not offer Free Tuesdays so that we can avoid overcrowding and maintain a quality visitor experience.
+Most months we offer free admission on the first Tuesday, except In July and August, so that we can avoid overcrowding and maintain a quality visitor experience.
 In their place, we have expanded the program in the month of September, and now offer 13 Free Tuesdays a year.

 Future dates are: